Lutz-Pfannenschmidt/BetterServ/README.md

 - better styling of the webpage (colors and fonts that look better)

 Coming soon:
-- custom settings the incorporate user specific colors, images and functionalities
+- custom settings to incorporate user specific colors, images and functionalities